valerio-bozzolan/MediaWikiOrphanizerBot/README.md

  	Start only if the last edit on the list was done at least $warmup seconds ago --cooldown=VALUE
- 	End early when reaching this number of edits --seealso=VALUE
+ 	End early when reaching this number of edits --turbofresa=VALUE
+ 	If the list is older than this number of seconds a turbofresa will be spawned to clear the list --seealso=VALUE
  	Title of your local "See also" section
  --debug